lammps/lammps/doc/src/Howto_lammps_gui.rst

 :doc:`write_dump image <dump_image>` command to LAMMPS and read the resulting snapshot image with the current state of the system into an image viewer window.
 This functionality is not available *during* an ongoing run.
 When LAMMPS is not yet initialized, LAMMPS GUI will try to identify the line with the first run or minimize command and execute all command up to that line from the input buffer and then add a "run 0" command.
-This will initialize the system so an image can be rendered.
+This will initialize the system so an image of the initial state of the system can be rendered.
 If there was an error, the snapshot image viewer will not appear.

 When possible, LAMMPS GUI will try to detect which elements the atoms correspond to (via their mass) and then colorize them in the image